Robert Indiana: LOVE

+Although most famously known for his hard edge artworks, Indiana's work originally focused less on hard edge until he was introduced to Ellsworth Kelly in 1956.
+Kelly quickly convinced Indiana to move into 25 Coenties Slip, better known as The Slip, where several other artists would later follow including Kelly himself.
+Other artists like Agnes Martin, Lenore Tawney, Ann Wilson, and Jack Youngerman soon followed.
+Living at the slip largely influenced Indiana's art, although it would be Ellsworth Kelly who suggested later on to Indiana to make the large shift into hard edge.

-Indiana's best known image is the word love in upper-case letters, arranged in a square with its trademarked tilted letter "O".
+Although known for several art pieces, Indiana's best known image is the word love in upper-case letters, arranged in a square with its trademarked tilted letter "O".
 The iconography first appeared in a series of poems originally written in 1958, in which Indiana stacked LO and VE on top of one another.
 The first paintings addressing the subject of love were 4-Star Love (1961) and Love Is God (1964).

-The art historian Susan Elizabeth Ryan wrote that in 1964 LOVE had been a "more explicit four-letter word — beginning with F, and with a second letter, a U, intriguingly tilted to the right."
+What many are unaware of is that Indiana's famous LOVE had evolved from a romantic relationship with his inspiration, Kelly.
+According to art historian Susan Elizabeth Ryan wrote that in 1964 LOVE had been a "more explicit four-letter word — beginning with F, and with a second letter, a U, intriguingly tilted to the right."
 Indiana and Kelly had been in a rocky relationship and Indiana had been working on word paintings.
 She adds "The two men were in the habit of exchanging postcard-size sketches, with Mr. Kelly laying down fields of color and Mr. Indiana adding large words atop the abstractions."
+The 1950s were a critical time for Indiana and his art.
+Not only did he change his name to avoid confusion with other artists, but Indiana also fell in love with Kelly.
+This whirlwind romance resulted in Indiana moving into The Slip, as mentioned previously.
+Not only that, but Indiana's style drastically changed.
+Indiana claimed that Kelly introduced him to hard edge saying, "This was my first head-on contact with painting of any geometric, or clean hard-edge style."
+However, after the two artists broke up in 1964 the cruder original artwork was changed by Indiana to the famous stacked LOVE.